reddvid/mnml-strmdck-icns/README.md

 ---

+\*\*Ok, these icons aren't minimal after all - especially icons for apps - they're just HD compared to the ones fetched from the app.

 I recently bought an Elgato Stream Deck MK.2 which I should've made long ago.

 I actually never thought that the deck can be used without the "unchangeable" height stand.
 So far putting it on the table works just fine.